cmdlabs/eShopModernizing/eShopLegacyMVCSolution/UPGRADE_ASSISTANT_PORTING_NOTES.md

 https://docs.microsoft.com/en-us/dotnet/architecture/porting-existing-aspnet-apps/example-migration-eshop provides manual guidance on porting.

 Working through errors one by one using guidance from the above, and got the app to run as a .net 5.0 app.
 See branch commit history for specific changes.

+## Moving to docker

+Right-click on project, "Add Docker Support..." - select linux.

+Adds a default docker file.

+Attempting to run warns that Docker is configured for windows containers - unable to test further on windows.

+Will pull on a linux machine and use docker build.